Entourage – 1 star

 Worse, the Hollywood of now just seems tired and pedestrian.
 Piven, now a studio head instead of a mere agent, is less antagonistic and biting than weary and beleaguered, and his time is spent making sure the dream film of his pretty boy Eliza Doolittle/Vinnie Chase (Adrian Grenier; he directs!) is financed by mean old Billy Bob Thornton, a gun totin’ Texas kabillionaire and the studio’s primary financial partner.
-This leaves Piven in the role of supplicant most of the film, not a condition anyone wants to watch.
-And at two hours, one gets the feeling that director, writer, creator Doug Ellin was desperately looking for filler.
-He does a few pointless things with Vince’s gang, but it is not enough.
-Like a kid completing a term paper coming in short, we get a lot of driving and walking scenes.
-If they are your thing, this is your flick.
+This leaves Piven in the role of supplicant most of the film, not aggressor, and as anyone who watched the series will tell you, Ari Gold is one entertaining combatant.

-The best part of the movie is one aspect of the actual story, which has Thornton’s spoiled son (played by Haley Joel Osment of The Sixth Sense fame, who now sees bored people) coming up to Hollywood and attempting to put the kibosh on Vince’s opus, a futuristic remake of Jeckyl and Hyde, because Vince aced him out of a girl.
+The best part of the movie is one aspect of the actual story, which has Thornton’s spoiled son (played by Haley Joel Osment of The Sixth Sense fame, who now sees bored people) coming up to Hollywood and attempting to put the kibosh on Vince’s opus, a futuristic remake of Jekyll and Hyde, because Vince aced him out of a girl.